eglassman/prose/d3app/README.md

 	</div>

-This generalized library I've included is the original tutorons-library (archived here) with the following two additions placed inside, close to the original functions they modified versions of:
+This generalized library I've included is the original tutorons-library (archived here) with body and arguments of the following to functions replaced as follows:

-	TutoronsConnection.prototype.addRegionsD3 = function (id, region_start, region_end, label) {
+	TutoronsConnection.prototype.addRegions = function (id, region_start, region_end, label) {
 	    var parent = this;
 	    //regions.forEach(function (r) {
 	        var range = parent.window.document.createRange();